Revised on January 29, 2014

 In compliance with state and nationally recognized standards and statues, inmates confined in the Pulaski County Regional Detention Facility will be provided the opportunity to visit with family, friends and professionals during times designated for visiting by the Chief of Detention.
 Inmate visits may be restricted consistent with administrative limitations and the need to uphold facility security.

 Persons wishing to schedule a visit with an inmate must notify the visitation section and schedule a visitation time twenty-four (24) hours in advance.
 Visiting hours for the inmates will be allowed from 0900 hours to 1900 hours.
 All visitation periods will start on the hour.
 Inmates are allowed one thirty-minute visit per week, with no more than three visitors during this thirty-minute period.
-NOTE: Visitation will be closed during county observed holidays.
+NOTE: Visitation will be closed during county observed holidays, inclement weather, a facility code and instances beyond our facility’s control.
+In the event of visitation closing for any reason, visits scheduled that day will have to reschedule the following week.

 Inmates whose last name begins with A-M will be afforded visits on Monday or Saturday.